Vineesha-utu/Mobile.iOS.UI/README.md

 As usual import UTUFramework, the following sample function UTUAlertView.

-The Viewcontroller conforms to protocol UTUAlertViewDelegate.
+The Viewcontroller should conform to protocol UTUAlertViewDelegate.

 ```
 class ViewController : UIViewController,UTUAlertViewDelegate {